-Our Seed Library is a collection of almost 4000 regionally-adapted and rare seed varieties, backing up the work of our member seed savers and Canadian heritage seed companies.
+Our Seed Library is a collection of over 2300 regionally-adapted and rare seed varieties, backing up the work of our member seed savers and Canadian heritage seed companies.
 Although we don't actively distribute these seeds to the general public yet, we keep them viable and available for future gardeners and farmers.
 As a not-for-profit project, we're dependant on volunteers and donors to:

 - Adopt a seed into the library, protecting it in perpetuity